 If you want a goal to be effective keep them as precisely and as specifically as possible, otherwise, you won’t be able to focus your efforts or feel truly motivated to achieve it.

 It is important to make it especially clear and don’t leave any room for interpretation.
+For example, if you have fresh Web App Ideas, make sure your audience can fully understand it.
 They should be intuitive to anyone who has a basic knowledge about the project.

 After making sure that your goal is as specific as possible, it is important to focus on making them measurable (monthly sales or number of conversions per month) which makes it easier to track your work, stay motivated and let you know when you have reached the finish line.